3 Important Things To Know About Registering A Business In Nigeria

 The process to follow in order to register your business name at the Corporate Affairs Commission is pretty straightforward and wouldn’t cost you much.

-• To conduct a search, the CAC now has an online portal, which individuals can use to search for and reserve a business name.
+• To search, the CAC now has an online portal, which individuals can use to search for and reserve a business name.
 You can search and reserve a name online here.

-• You can also proceed to the Corporate Affairs Commission Office nearest to you and submit your business name for Name Search.
+• You can also proceed to the Corporate Affairs Commission Office nearest to you and submit your business name for a name search.
 Just walk into the place and obtain the CAC Form 1 for N200

-• Fill the form correctly in CAPITAL LETTER – There is nothing much to fill, just your name, your address and The Names you intend to register, tick the type of company category you want to register as.
+• Fill the form correctly in CAPITAL LETTERS—there is not much to fill, just your name, your address, and the names you intend to register; tick the type of company category you want to register as.

-• You have the option one and two – Option one is your first choice name, while option two is the alternative name in case the first choice isn’t available.
+• You have options one and two—option one is your first choice name, while option two is the alternative name in case the first choice isn’t available.

 • Submit the original and go back in three days to check if your name is available.
 If not, you will have to repeat the process all over again until you find one that is available.